ankrutik/notes/aws/solutions_arch_cert/notes.md

 Amazon EC2 is transitioning On-Demand Instance limits from the **current instance count-based limits to the new vCPU-based limits** to simplify the limit management experience for AWS customers.
 Usage toward the vCPU-based limit is measured in terms of number of vCPUs (virtual central processing units) for the Amazon EC2 Instance Types to launch any combination of instance types that meet your application needs.

+You will **not be billed** if:

+- your instance is in pending state
+- it is in stopping state preparing to stop

+You will **be billed** if:

+- it is in stopping state preparing to hibernate

 #### Reserved

 capacity reservation; significant discount on hourly charge; 1 or 3 years terms